 The primary accreditor of Asheville-Buncombe Technical Community College is the Commission on Colleges of the Southern Association of Colleges and Schools located at 1866 Southern Lane, Decatur, GA 30033-4097, telephone 404.679.4500.
 Inquiries about the College's accreditation status only may be obtained by contacting this organization.

-Copies are printed at a cost of \$1.72 each.
-An initial run of 800 was produced June 2010.
-This catalog is printed on recycled paper.
-Produced by the Communications Office of Asheville-Buncombe Technical Community College.
+Copies are printed at a cost of \$1.69 each.
+Produced by the Community Relations & Marketing Department of Asheville-Buncombe Technical Community College.

 Equal Opportunity Educational Institution

 Dedicated to Student Success